msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 Many, many people do, and to make this concrete I'll share how I spend money and why.

-_Disclaimer #1: This is written from the point of view of a healthy 20-something who had the advantage of growing up in Canada, where a great education can be had for around $6500/year._
+_Disclaimer #1: This is written from the point of view of a healthy 20-something who had the advantage of growing up in Canada, where a great university education can be had for around $6500/year._

 _Disclaimer #2: This isn't intended to fit every lifestyle, it's just one example of how you can live well on a tight budget.
 I know that I'm more frugal than most, and that's partly because I enjoy saving money, partly because I have clear goals I want to save towards, and partly because the things I enjoy most are free or inexpensive and I've avoided taking on expensive hobbies._